KhronosGroup/glTF/specification/1.1/README.md

 > Note: glTF 1.1 animation samplers support only discrete and linear interpolation.

 glTF animations can be used to drive articulated or skinned animations.
-Skinned animation is achieved by animating the joints in the skin's joint hierarachy.
+Skinned animation is achieved by animating the joints in the skin's joint hierarchy.
 (See the section on Skins above.)

 <a name="metadata"></a>